duncanje/mptcp_ndiffports_lsrr/README.md

 ## ndiffports_lsrr
+**This repository is now obsolete, support has been [added](https://github.com/multipath-tcp/mptcp/commit/ae4459f9d4d7a937b5f2f704f460a9a37a2b16ec) to upstream MPTCP**

 A fork of the ndiffports path manager module from the Linux kernel implementation of [MPTCP](https://github.com/multipath-tcp/mptcp).

 IPv4 sub-flows may be separately loose source routed.

-Re-write of the original MPTCP LSRR patch by Luca Bocassi as a path manager module.
+Re-write of the original MPTCP LSRR patch by Luca Boccassi as a path manager module.

 ### Prerequisites
 - Headers for a [patched MPTCP v0.88 kernel](https://github.com/bluca/mptcp/tree/mptcp_v0.88_binder_pm_duncan)